Chirag-13a/loyalty_-points/README.md

 - Silver starts at 500 lifetime points and Gold at 1,500 lifetime points.
 - Lifetime points never decrease.
 The spendable balance decreases only when a reward is redeemed.
 - Every earn and redemption creates a transaction.
 Redemption is rejected when the balance is below the reward cost.
+- Members cannot redeem online — redemption is counter-only, performed by staff.
+- Staff and member JWTs are role-checked server-side on every protected route; a member token cannot access staff-only endpoints and vice versa.

 ## API endpoints